prokkawn/local-rag-chatbot/README.md

 ## 🚀 Features
 - Upload your own `.pdf`, `.txt`, or `.md` files
-- Index documents with ChromaDB and embed via OpenAI
+- Index documents with ChromaDB and embed via HuggingFace
 - Ask questions in natural language
 - Get grounded responses and relevant sources
 - Simple CLI or Streamlit UI